wexdev/xbot_scraping/README.md

-X scraper based on Python Selenium.
+X (Twitter) scraper based on Python Selenium.

-Inpout : the tweet url.
+Input : the tweet url.

 Output : the tweet stats (nb of views/likes/reposts) + profile info (nb of followers...).